minerllabs/getting-started-tasks/README.md

 # Tasks for getting started with MineRL

+**Note**: These were designed for MineRL v0.4 and the code examples may not work on MineRL  v1.0.

 This repository contains examples and small tasks on getting started with MineRL environment.